Keep Your Distance: Land Division With Separation: Computing Maximin Allocations

 The results in Section~\ref{sec:approx} are stated in terms of approximation guarantees.
 To convert them into algorithms, we need to formally define our computational model.
-To do so, we propose a natural modification of the classic Robertson--Webb model \citep{RobertsonWe98} for the two-dimensional setting.
+To do so, we propose a natural modification of the classic (one-dimensional) cake-cutting model by \citet{RobertsonWe98} for the two-dimensional setting.